abhiramr/abhiramr.github.io/_scribbleio/01_UI_Observations_2.md

 - spacing
 - flow

-This elemental set is what a pattern library in every company should define so that any future designs will always defer to this library.
+This elemental set is what a pattern library in every company should define so that any future designs will always use this library as reference.

 #### Size :
 Headers, content and footers should have set sizes.
 These values differ across implementations but Bootstrap 4 has a pretty solid lineup with values that seem to be agreed upon in most websites that use it.